wokwi/wokwi-docs/docs/faq.md

 ## How can I update the payment method for my subscription?

 Go to [https://wokwi.com/dashboard/subscriptions](https://wokwi.com/dashboard/subscriptions) and click on "Change" next to the payment method.

+## How do I use multiple microcontrollers in a single project?

+Unfortunately this is currently unsupported.

+Depending on your goals, consider using multiple simulations running in separate browser/VS Code instances paired with the [private IoT gateway](/docs/guides/esp32-wifi.md#the-private-gateway).
+This will allow the microcontrollers to connect to your local network and communicate that way.

+Connecting them together with wires is not possible at this time.